432 University Ave. W.

 111 Kellogg Blvd.
 E.

-A convincing combination of Asian and Latin foods gives a unique twist to the menu. $ (lunch) $$ (dinner)
+A convincing combination of Asian and Latin foods gives a unique twist to the menu.
+Craft beer and cocktails add to the flair. $ (lunch) $$ (dinner)

 Supatra’s Thai Cuisine